-All examples trying to demonstrate the flow of funds through the supply chain are going to be simplified from the extremely complex and intertwined actual transactions in the supply chain.
+All examples trying to demonstrate the flow of funds through the supply chain are going to be simplified from the extremely complex and intertwined real-life transactions of the supply chain.
 Specific examples often try to demonstrate particular features or characteristics of the supply chain.
 There are a few examples worth reviewing to see the different ways that this information can be conveyed.
-While these examples can be illustrative, actual transactions provide different margins and profits to the different entities through the supply chain.
+48,49,50 While these examples can be illustrative, actual transactions provide different margins and profits to the different entities through the supply chain.
 For example, it is now common for pharmacies to be paid for certain drugs below their acquisition costs (i.e., they lose money on some drugs), while making substantial margins on other drugs.
 They earn profits on the entire book of business.